AndersDeath/diary2/000-current.md

 # 11 May - Thursday - Kaş - 224 day of immigration

 I enjoy staying here.
 It's amazing and calm place.
 I was working nicely today and it was amazing.
+Apartment is amazing and very cozy.